Zapp's and Dirty potato chips recalled for potential Salmonella in seasoning

-Utz Quality Foods is recalling certain varieties of Zapp's and Dirty brand potato chips because a seasoning ingredient contains dry milk powder that wasn't listed on the label.
-This is a voluntary recall by the company.
-No injuries have been reported.
+Utz Quality Foods recalled certain varieties of Zapp's and Dirty brand potato chips because a seasoning ingredient containing dry milk powder may contain Salmonella.
+The seasoning was sourced from a third-party supplier.
+No illnesses have been reported so far.

 HANOVER, PA -- (BUSINESS WIRE) – Utz Quality Foods, LLC, a subsidiary of Utz Brands, Inc., is issuing a voluntary recall in the United States of certain limited varieties of Zapp’s® and Dirty® potato chips.
 This voluntary recall follows notification to Utz that a seasoning containing dry milk powder